waratuman/waratuman.github.com/_posts/2010-07-28-markov-chains-nodejs-and-redis.md

 and put it on [Heroku](http://heroku.com).

 Take note that this code is just meant as a learning exercise.
-The code is horrible and you probably don't want to use it in production.
+The code is horrible and you probably don't want to use it.